rfilgas/GCP_Data_Pipeline_Infrastructure/README.md

 ### Notes
 - The vms are configured to start and stop at designated times to conserve resources.
 This has not yet been fully tested.

+### Contributors and Use
+- Built by Ryan Filgas
+- Files and code are freely available for use.